 Light sponge cake

-The sponge cake is light and has a bad flavor of lemon thanks to the sugar and zest rub before adding other ingredients.
+The sponge cake is light and is full of lemon flavor thanks to the sugar and zest rub before adding other ingredients.
+This moist and tangy treat is perfect for satisfying your craving for a burst of citrusy goodness.

-Thanks to the fresh lemon juice in the icing this is brimming with lemon flavor from the crumb to the icing.
+Thanks to the fresh lemon juice in the lemon glaze this cake recipe is brimming with citrus flavor from the crumb to the icing.

 Ingredients and substitutions for Lemon Drizzle Cake

-- Butter: Butter must be room temperature here to create the nice and fluffy base of the sponge cake which allows more air to be whipped up and help the sugar begin dissolving.
-Unsalted was used as it is fresher than salted, however, you could absolutely substitute with salted butter.
+- Butter: Butter must be room temperature here to create the nice and fluffy base of the cake.
+Unsalted was used, though, you can substitute with salted butter.

-- Sugar: Superfine or caster sugar gives our cake it’s sweetness without overly flavoring the cake allowing the lemon flavors to really come to the fore.
+- Sugar: Superfine or caster sugar gives sweetness without adding additional flavor so the lemon flavors can come to the fore.
 You could substitute with raw sugar or half and half with brown sugar, though your cake would have slightly more caramel flavor.
 Icing or confectioner’s sugar is best in the glaze because it dissolves into the lemon juice thanks to it’s incredibly fine texture.

 - Plain flour: The finer crumb in plain flour gives our sponge cake it's signature texture.
-However, you can substitute in equal measure with self-raising flour and omit the baking powder, which is most commonly recommended for this recipe.
+However, you can substitute in equal measure with self-raising flour and omit the baking powder.

 - Baking powder: This helps our cake rise so to create the nice light crumb and avoid a dense cake.
-Baking powder can expire, so it's best to check the best before date, particularly if yours has been open for some time.
+Baking powder can expire, so it's best to check the best before date.

-- Eggs: Room temperature eggs are essential to bind with the butter and sugar as they allow more air to be introduced which gives our sponge that nice and light texture.
+- Eggs: Room temperature eggs are essential to bind with the butter and sugar.
+This allows more air to be introduced and gives our cake that nice and light texture.

-- Lemon: Verna lemons were most easy to source for this recipe, but honestly, any lemon you have on hand works.
-You will want the skin to be as blemish free as possible due to using the zest for the cake batter.
+- Lemon: Verna lemons were most easy to source for this recipe, but honestly, any unwaxed lemon you have on hand works.
+You will want the skin to be as blemish free as possible for the zest.

 See recipe card for quantities.